Timoite/Markdown-host/uni/presentation-outline.md

 ## Slide 5: Approaches to Tongue Animation

-1. Discuss our approach to the tongue animation
+1. Discuss our approach to the tongue animation (paper reference)
 2. A detailed pipeline graph would be nice here (Charles)

 ## Slide 6: More Details on Tongue Animation...